 Discharge planning (including preparation of discharge summaries and other components of handover) to the patient's GP and sub-acute/long-term care facility or ambulance care.

 Caring for patients with broad range of acute and elective surgical conditions and/or who exhibit the common features of surgical illness including metabolic response to trauma, infection, shock and tumours (neoplasia).

 - 19wks − a range of other approved positions in areas such as aged care, anaesthesia, general practice, palliative medicine, psychiatry, rehabilitation medicine or surgery.

-The AMA has written to Health Minister Sussan Ley outlining serious concerns that rural Australia is not attracting and retaining sufficient doctors to meet current and future need, and offering solutions.
+The AMA wrote to former Health Minister Sussan Ley outlining serious concerns that rural Australia is not attracting and retaining sufficient doctors to meet current and future need, and offering solutions.

 “The Government has significantly boosted domestic medical student numbers and there are now record numbers of medical graduates, which is encouraging,” Professor Owler said.

 “But, despite this, it appears that rural Australia is still struggling to recruit and retain sufficient numbers of locally trained doctors.

 “The ‘trickle down’ approach to solving workforce maldistribution is not working, and simply boosting medical student numbers even further will have little or no impact on this problem.

 “In fact, it could have the opposite effect by placing more pressure on an already stretched medical training pipeline - a problem acknowledged in modelling undertaken by the former Health Workforce Australia.